 This course enables engineers, architects, fire prevention officers and other suitably qualified professionals working in the construction industry to acquire a sound knowledge and understanding of fire in buildings, the safety requirements in the design of buildings and the various design options available for minimising the risk of fire in buildings.

-Click Here for further information on modules/subject.
+Click here for further information on modules/subjects.

-Fire Safety Practice (P.Grad.Dip.)
+Study Fire Safety Practice (P.Grad.Dip.) at Trinity

-Professor Tom Grey gives an overview on the P.Grad.Dip in Fire Safety Practice Programme at Trinity College Dublin.
+Professor Tom Grey gives an overview on the P.Grad.Dip. in Fire Safety Practice programme at Trinity College Dublin.

-Number of Places30 - Minimum 8 Places
+Number of Places30 Places

 Mr. Thomas Grey

-31st July 2023
+31st July 2024

-The admission requirement is an honours degree in Civil Engineering or Architecture.
+Applicants must have an Honours degree in Civil Engineering or Architecture.
 Other suitably qualified construction professionals may also be admitted.

 Click here for a full list of postgraduate fees